Finding allergic tension in the body with a Sanchez Cuenca Test.

 – If your pulse raised 6 points or more, you likely have overall allergic tension in your body.
 This could be due to a food allergy or environmental toxin.

 If your pulse rate increased by more than 6 points, you may want to dig a bit deeper into what is causing the allergic tension in your body.
 A physician name Arthur Coca developed a test in the 1950’s that can identify what exactly is causing the allergic tendencies in your body.
 Dr. Coca published “The Pulse Test” in 1956, describing the process to identify allergens.
 A copy of his book can be found online.
 This test required you to track your pulse rate throughout the day (14 times) for multiple days in a row, then test each food individually and track heart rate.
 We now have a much faster and easier way to test (thank you Nutritional Therapy Association).
 This test that the NTA developed that determines what specific foods are causing stress in your body is called Lingual Neural Testing (LNT).

 LNT Coca Pulse Test

 As with the Sanchez-Cuenca test, you should be in a parasympathetic state (ie: in a relaxed state, find your zen) and seated before testing.
-Make sure it has been at least a few hours since you last drank or ate anything.
+Make sure it has been at least an hour since you last drank or ate anything.

 1. Plan ahead.
 Create a list of foods that you would like to test and have them readily available on your table.
 Do NOT include any foods that you know will induce an anaphylactic response.